andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

       psTape .= t'
     MPk      -> use (psTape .
 P.focus)
 ```

+Nothing too surprising here -- we just interpret every primitive in our monadic
+context.

 We use `MonadFail` to explicitly state that we rely on a failed pattern match
 for control flow. `P.moveN :: Int -> P.PointedList a -> Maybe (P.PointedList a)`